GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 1. Use the direct voice
 1. Use precise action verbs
 1. Avoid verbs that end in -ing
+1. Use explicit references
+1. Abuse 's to show posession
+1. Remove unnecessary adverbs and adjectives.
 1. Mention what methods return if it's useful